All salon owners must have a good salon business plan.

 How do I Write a Business Plan for a Salon?

-This table will give you an overview of the components you’ll need in your plan.
-I’ll go through each one in detail in this article.
+This table gives you an overview of the components you’ll need in your plan.
+In this article, I’ll go through each one in detail.

 Keep Your First Salon Business Plan to One Page Only

-I’d strongly encourage you to try and fit your business plan onto one page.
-At least for your first plan.
+I’d strongly encourage you to try to fit your business plan onto one page, at least for your first plan.

 Complexity means distracted effort.
 Simplicity means focused effort.